Wait: SEVENTY years?

 The first ‘web hosts’

 While files were largely kept on the computers that were networked, there were still Interface Message Processors (IMPs).
 These were minicomputers used as nodes for packet-switching.
-They weren’t dissimilar to the switches used in data centres by web hosts today.
+They weren’t dissimilar to the switches used in data centers by web hosts today.

 The first four IMPs were at the University of California (LA), Stanford Research Institute, the University of California Santa Barbara and the University of Utah.
 It shows that although the early net did have military applications, it was largely being developed in academia.